Masters of the Telecaster featuring Jim Weider, G.E. Smith, and Duke Levine with special guests Los Blancos & Nate Gross Band

-With three of the most prolific rock guitarists in the world Jim Weider (The Band), GE Smith ( SNL / Roger Waters band), Duke Levine (Peter Wolf/Rosanne Cash) this is sure to be a historic night of Blues &Roots Rock & Roll.
-Playing a tribute to Roy Buchanan!
-The Masters will also touch upon artists such as Little Richard, Lee Dorsey and Bo Diddley to Al Green and more !, the three Masters are joined by Lincoln Schleifer and Tony Leone to complete this righteous band.
+With three of the most prolific rock guitarists in the world: GE Smith (Hall & Oats /Bob Dylan & SNL band), Jim Weider (The Band & Levon Helm Band), and Duke Levine (Peter Wolf, Rosanne Cash), this is sure to be a historic night of Blues & Roots Rock & Roll.
+Playing tunes from Roy Buchanan, Little Richard, Neil Young, Jimmy Reed ,Steve Winwood, Sam Cooke and more!
+The three Masters are joined by Lincoln Schleifer and Tony Leone to complete this righteous band

 Los Blancos rips through Blues, Soul, Rockin' Zydeco, Latin, Outlaw Country, Heavy-One Funk, Folk, and a bottomless bag of tricks that's always sure to get the party started.
 Over more than a decade they've rocked thousands of shows, and tens of thousands of miles, reveling in a genuine passion for what they do.
 A crew of troubadour craftsmen and kindred souls who have joined forces for the long haul, and for the love of music.

 Whether he's beltin' out the blues, or melting the ladies with a little sweet soul music, Colin Aberdeen is an original.
 His honest voice and heartfelt guitars will wrap around you like your mama's arms and just make you feel good.
 And we mean Damn Good!
 Colin will bring down the house when he's slingin' that slide on the guitar, too, a true-blue artisan of the roots.